irohan98/Dance-Form-Classifier/README.md

 - Mohiniyattam

 ## Dataset Development
+The data folder consists of two folders and two .csv files.
+The details are as follows:

+- train: Contains 364 images for 8 classes ['manipuri','bharatanatyam','odissi','kathakali','kathak','sattriya','kuchipudi','mohiniyattam']
+- test: Contains 156 images
+- train.csv: 364 x 2
+- test.csv: 156 x 1

-Dataset Development- Based on the amount of available data in the training set provided, I have employed multiple data augmentation techniques to further improve the number of examples for each dance form in the dataset.
+Based on the amount of available data in the training set provided, I have employed multiple data augmentation techniques to further improve the number of examples for each dance form in the dataset.
 To keep a track of the performance and to avoid overfitting problems of the model, I have divided the dataset(only train folder) into a train/val split (80:20) with the augmented dataset.
 - training examples - 291
 - test examples     - 73